terminatorul/NvStrapsReBar/README.md

                                                                         // read as little-endian
 ```

-See https://github.com/xCuri0/ReBarUEFI/discussions/89#discussioncomment-7697768 for the step-by-step details.
+See https://github.com/xCuri0/ReBarUEFI/discussions/89#discussioncomment-7697768 for more step-by-step details.

 Rebuild the project using the instructions below (that were slightly adapted from the original [ReBarUEFI](https://github.com/xCuri0/ReBARUEFI) project).